 Admission and conduct on the premises

 Admission to the buildings is only possible with a valid student ID card or by prior arrangement.
 Students in their first semester who do not yet have their student ID are required to wait outside the building and will be picked up by someone from the relevant institute / degree programme.
 The institute in question is responsible for organising this.

-From 14/09/2020 (provisionally until 28/02/2021), visors or face masks are mandatory for students in all meeting areas, corridors, foyers and lifts within the FH JOANNEUM buildings.
+From 19 October 2020, face masks are mandatory for students at FH JOANNEUM until further notice.
 Students who do not adhere to this regulation may be expelled from the premises.
-Students are required to bring a face mask or visor with them.
+Students are required to bring their own face mask.

 The canteen is closed until further notice due to operational changes.

 Procedure in the event of a suspected case of COVID-19